sidmani/zencyclopedia/README.md

 ```
 If you want to create a new category or reorganize an existing category, [open an issue](https://github.com/sidmani/zencyclopedia/issues) first.

 Please note that all resources will be reviewed for quality.

-Once again, make sure your pull requests are against the `edit` branch, not `master`.
 Thank you and happy contributing!

 # License
 The Zencyclopedia is released under the terms of the